 In the assessment of your application, DFF will take the criteria below into account.
-Of these assessment criteria the project's quality and the applicant's qualifications are the two most significant.
+The project's quality and the applicant's qualifications are the main criteria.

 As part of the assessment, DFF emphasises that the individual criteria should be met to the greatest extent possible.
-For the individual councils there will always be a concrete, overall evaluation, where individual criteria can be fulfilled to a greater or lesser extent.
+For the individual councils there will always be a specific, overall evaluation, where individual criteria can be fulfilled to a greater or lesser extent.
 Because of the competition between applications, it is not a given that meeting the criteria will result in a grant.